 Information for people who want to take a driver training program.

-Parents may enroll their children in any Traffic Safety Education (TSE) program as soon as their child turns 15.
+Parents may enroll their teen in Traffic Safety Education (TSE) as soon as they turn 15.

 |Student's age||Requirements for an instruction permit|

 |18 and older||Pass the driver's knowledge test.|

 Driver training programs must include all of the following:

 - A total of 30 hours of classroom instruction, with a maximum of 2 hours per day.

 - A minimum of 6 hours of practice driving, with a maximum of 1 hour per day.

 - A minimum of 1 hour of behind-the-wheel observation.

 The following courses are not approved in Washington State: